Table of Contents Hide

 And you’re off to the races!

-With a USP in your pocket, you now have a compass for your business.
+With a unique selling proposition in your pocket, you now have a compass for your business.
 You can weave it into your pitches, website copy, marketing messaging, and whip it out as a snappy comeback for the question “so how is your business different?”

 More importantly, it marks a turning point in your long-awaited business venture.
 One of the hardest parts is done and you’re ready to make your next move.
 So get into gear, and keep your eye on that finish line!